-- Flashing, bright lights: Faulty fluorescent lights, a flickering screen on a TV or computer, or sunlight being bounced off of waves in a lake can be to blame for triggering migraines.
+Faulty fluorescent lights, a flickering screen on a TV or computer, or sunlight being bounced off of waves in a lake can be to blame for triggering migraines.

-- Stress and anxiety: We know it’s impossible for you to live a stress-free life, but being aware that stress is a trigger for migraines can help you to think through stressful situations and how to improve them.
+We know it’s impossible for you to live a stress-free life, but being aware that stress is a trigger for migraines can help you to think through stressful situations and how to improve them.
 You may be able to employ relaxation methods or breathing exercises to help you de-stress.
 There are also biofeedback techniques which can help you.
 Another thing to be aware of is a let-down migraine.
 This is the period after the stressful event.
 It can even include weekends where you don’t have to worry about going to work.
 Migraines often occur at these times.

-- Missing meals or sleep.
 It is important for those with migraines to try to keep their schedule as routine as possible.
 Regularly making time for meals and sleep can go a long way in fighting off migraines.
 Keeping well hydrated is another good idea.
 Also, be aware of food binges.
 This can trigger migraines.

-- Changes in hormones.
 Menstrual migraines occur around the time of a woman’s menstrual cycle.
 The hormones in the body at this time are increased and decreased in irregular patterns.
 Some women benefit from hormone therapy, while others find this increases their migraines or does not help at all.

-- Certain foods.
 Studies have not proven food to be a trigger for migraines, but migraine sufferers beg to differ.
 Some ingredients to avoid are MSG, aspartame, aged cheeses, soy sauce, chocolate, red wine, and processed meats.

-- Caffeine?
 Caffeine is tricky.
 In some people, it helps alleviate migraines.
 In others, it triggers them.
 Too much or too little caffeine can be to blame, too.
 Therefore, it is something each individual will have to experiment with.

 The Underlying Cause of Migraines

-When looking at what brings on migraines, one area is often overlooked.
+When looking at what brings on attacks, one area is often overlooked.
 However, the Blair Upper Cervical Group has discovered trauma to the head or neck can lead to migraines and other serious health problems, including vertigo.
 An upright MRI revealed further information in this regard.